USS Harrison (DD-573): 1945

 During her operations off Okinawa Harrison began to experience increasing kamikaze attacks.
 Harrison's gunners accounted for two of the suicide planes 6 April, and protected the carriers during countless attacks in the days following the invasion.
 She returned to Ulithi 30 April for a brief respite, but was underway again 9 May for tactical support of the American forces on bitterly contested Okinawa.
 The task force, now part of 3d Fleet, continued this pattern, including periodic strikes against Japan, until after the great June typhoon.
 Harrison rode out the storm 5 June in which USS Pittsburgh (CA-72) lost her bow and the ships put in at Leyte Gulf 11 June to repair damage.

 After replenishing the great task force moved once more toward Japan 1 July.
 During the next 2 months, devastating air strikes were carried out against Japan, and retaliatory air attacks were fought off by Harrison and the other protecting destroyers.
 Refueling at sea, the carriers kept up a constant bombardment of the home islands.
 In addition, Harrison with four cruisers and five other destroyers made an anti-shipping sweep along the northern coast of Honshū; but, testifying to the thoroughness of American surface and submarine attrition, gained not one contact.
 Then during the night of 30–31 July Harrison and the rest of her squadron swept Suruga Wan, near Tokyo, and in the very shadow of Mount Fuji bombarded railroad yards and an aluminum plant.

 Task Force 38 kept up its relentless attacks against Japan until the surrender 15 August.
 Harrison arrived at Guam 26 August and Pearl Harbor 14 September.
 There the veteran destroyer got underway with carrier USS Enterprise (CV-6) for the Panama Canal Zone and the East Coast, arriving Boston 17 October 1945.
 After Navy Day celebrations in Boston the ship arrived Charleston 3 November and decommissioned in reserve 1 April 1946.
-Harrison was shifted to Philadelphia in 1965 and Orange, TX, in 1968.
+Harrison was shifted to Philadelphia in 1965 and Orange, Texas, in 1968.

 Harrison received 11 battle stars for World War II service.